How Cancer Affects Your Immune System and What to Do About It

-Basically, your immune system targets disease and infection.
+Your immune system targets disease and infection.
 It detects and destroys anything it sees as a threat.
+Some of these pathogens may include:

 The lymphatic system is a network of vessels and tissues.
 It collects and transports excess fluids (including some fats) from other tissues throughout your body.
 It then provides them access to your bloodstream.